emilyng-sz/leetcode/README.md

 # leetcode

-This is a repository for my leetcode solutions with additional unit testing using `pytest` and GitHub Actions for CI/CD.
+This is a repository for my leetcode solutions with additional unit testing using `pytest` library and GitHub Actions for CI/CD.

+The repository will continously be updated with new solutions and tests as I progress through leetcode problems and interview preparations.

 ## File Directory